syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if the supplied startDate plus the supplied days argument results in an invalid date.
+#NUM! - occurs if the supplied startDate plus the supplied days argument results in an invalid date.

-&#35;NUM! - occurs if the supplied [weekend] argument is invalid (see above explanation of this argument).
+#NUM! - occurs if the supplied [weekend] argument is invalid (see above explanation of this argument).

-&#35;VALUE! - occurs if the supplied startDate  or any of the values in the supplied [holidays] array are not valid dates.
+#VALUE! - occurs if the supplied startDate  or any of the values in the supplied [holidays] array are not valid dates.

-&#35;VALUE! - occurs if the supplied days argument is non-numeric.
+#VALUE! - occurs if the supplied days argument is non-numeric.

 #### Example: